-- Discuss plan to support wellbeing, self-help tools eg distraction plans. - Provide advice on appropriate care of any injury. - Inform parents/carers with young person's consent. - Arrange meeting with parents/carers to discuss. - Inform the named person with consent and link to sources of support in school. - Single Agency Support Plan as per GIRFEC. - Consult with relevant services eg Ed Psych, school nurse (drop in model), Primary Mental Health Worker, consider referral to counselling or other support services.
+LOW RISK POSSIBLE ACTIONS No suicidal thoughts, or if so, vague, reactive, fleeting.
+Actions to consider Discuss plan to support wellbeing, No plan in place. self-help tools eg distraction plans.
+Self-harm that is known and managed.
+Any mood changes are transient.
+Provide advice on appropriate care of any injury.
+Able to articulate future life plans. • Inform parents/carers with young person's consent.
+Current concerns were managed appropriately. • Arrange meeting with parents/carers to discuss. • Inform the named person with consent and link to sources of support in school. • Single Agency Support Plan as per GIRFEC. • Consult with relevant services eg Ed Psych, school nurse (drop in model), Primary Mental Health Worker, consider referral to counselling or other support services.